DXDR-AI/.github/profile/README.md

-## About dXdR.AI
+## About Data-X (DXDR)
-Empower Businesses to Enable AI-powered Solutions
+Empower Businesses and Software Engineers with AI-powered Solutions